A course for those newly exposed to industrial hygiene responsibilities or in need of a foundational skill refresher.

 Day 4 - Thursday, 8:00 a.m. - 5:00 p.m.

 - Ventilation Laboratory

 - A scientific calculator

-- A laptop or tablet to view the electronic handout, or a printed copy of the handout.
-Meeting rooms will be wired with easy access to electricity for laptop use.
+- A laptop or tablet to view the electronic handout or a printed copy of the handout.
+Meeting rooms will be wired with easy access to electricity for laptop use, for in-person offerings

 Upon completion, the attendee will be able to:

 - Describe basic concepts of health hazard recognition, evaluation and control methods.

 - Select appropriate air sampling method for airborne contaminants.